Emanem/shared_mutex/README.md

 ```

 ### What is this class a template?
-I could make this class a stadard class (i.e. no template) but being a template allows specifying how many buckets (i.e. the argument to the template) at compile them, thus reducing and unrolling loops in case the compiler feels to be particularly frisky.
+I could make this class a stadard class (i.e. no template) but being a template allows specifying how many buckets (i.e. the argument to the template) at compile them, thus allowing for compilte time loop unrolling in case the compiler feels to be particularly frisky.

 In all honesty, this template can be easily adapted to be a standard class and the number of buckets to be passed at *run-time*.
 It's a trivial exercise left to the reader :-)